BigBang (South Korean band): 2015–2016: Made, second world tour and tenth anniversary

 BigBang was on hiatus for two years while G-Dragon experienced a "career slump" and was unable to find inspiration to write new music for the band, explaining that "In the past, even after coming back from a long, tiring day, I would write at least two songs at the dorm before I slept as if it were my duty.
 [In 2014], however, things just weren't working out for me so the album kept getting delayed."
 In 2015, BigBang made their comeback by releasing special project singles for their album Made: M, A, D, and E. The first single, M, released in May, included the two songs "Loser" and "Bae Bae", which debuted at number one and number two, respectively, on Billboard's World Digital Songs, making the quintet the first K-pop boy band to top the chart and the second Korean artist to occupy the top two slots simultaneously after labelmate Psy.
 "Loser" won Song of the Year at the 30th Golden Disk Awards, while "Bae Bae" won Song of the Year at the 13th Korean Music Awards.
 Both tracks were named by Billboard as one of the best K-pop songs of 2015, with "Loser" topping the list.
-The following month saw the release of A, which included "Bang Bang Bang" and "We Like 2 Party", that also went on to occupy the number one and two positions on Billboard's World Digital Chart.
+The following month saw the release of A, which included "Bang Bang Bang" and "We Like 2 Party", that also went on to occupy the number one and two positions on Billboards World Digital Chart.
 "Bang Bang Bang" won Song of the Year at the 17th Mnet Asian Music Awards, and was the best-performing single of 2015 in South Korea according to the Gaon Digital Chart.
 D was released in July and included "Sober" and "If You".
-"If You" landed on Billboard's World Digital Chart at number two and topped the Gaon Digital Chart, while "Sober" charted at number two in their home country.
+"If You" landed on Billboards World Digital Chart at number two and topped the Gaon Digital Chart, while "Sober" charted at number two in their home country.
 The consecutive monthly releases concluded with E in August, with the songs "Zutter" featuring the sub-unit of GD & TOP, and "Let's Not Fall in Love" The latter peaked at number one on the Gaon Digital Chart and on Billboards World Digital Songs chart.